darellanodev/task-eater-manager/readme.md

 - [x] singleton pattern to implement TodoList class
 - [x] install json-server for simulating an API
+- [x] create a notification using setTimeout
+- [ ] mixing pattern to inject observer pattern in TodoList
 - [ ] observer pattern for detect changes in TodoList
-- [ ] mixing pattern to inject observer pattern in TodoList
+- [ ] setInterval to count down a timed task
 - [ ] debouncing technique to search tasks or search projects (write a reusable function)
-- [ ] setInterval to count down a timed task
 - [ ] setTimeout to make an action (p.e. save task) with a cancel button
 - [ ] setTimeout when the user delete a task with a cancel button
 - [ ] message system with setTimeout to welcome the user